 Once again, Sicily had played an important role in Mediterranean history.
 From now on, it was obvious that Octavian would become sole ruler of the Roman world.
 He had defeated Caesar's murderers, had defeated the last senators, had defeated Lepidus.
 Only Marc Antony was still there, and he was defeated in 31 at Actium.
 Octavian, now sole ruler and calling himself Augustus, reorganized the empire, which meant that the government of the provinces was improved.
 From now on, Sicily was a senatorial province without legions, and the governor was a proconsul with praetorian powers.
 Several Sicilian cities received the rank of colonia.

 Now, Sicily started to change.
 Until then, it had been part of the Greek world, but now people started to speak Latin.
 Official inscriptions were increasingly written in that language, it was used on coins, and people wanted to be buried in tombs with Latin epitaphs.
 The island still sold grain to Rome, and could also export wool, timber, and wine.
-The money was invested in new buildings, especially in the cities along the coast, and many monuments now to be seen date back to this period.
+The money was invested in new buildings, and many monuments now to be seen date back to the Roman period.
 At the same time, the towns in the interior of Sicily were converted into large villas, occupied by senators, whose presence was no longer needed in imperial Rome.
-Other parts of the island became imperial estates and domains.
+Southern Sicily was in decline,note[Strabo, Geography 6.2.5.] and other parts of the island became imperial estates and domains.
 A procurator took care of them.

 The Roman empire had come to rest after the civil wars; it had become a monarchy.
 Sicily had lost its independence and became formally a part of Italy.
 Its history also became part of Italian history.
 Important decisions were no longer taken in its cities, and the island more or less disappears from our sources.